 Read more: Complete list of documents needed to file Chapter 7 Bankruptcy.

-Note: The same information will assist you if you will be filing for Chapter 13 bankruptcy in Florida.
+So that you know, the same information will help you if you file for Chapter 13 bankruptcy in Florida.

 When filing for bankruptcy in Florida, you must choose the Florida district in which you are filing and the reason for selecting that district.